 Again, opt for a pre-shrunk jersey cotton to avoid any unwanted shrinkage in the washing machine.

 It could be argued that underwear sets the tone for everything worn on top of it.
 It’s the foundation for whatever you have on, which means it’s something worth getting right.
 Find a style that works for you and stick to it.

-Stock up so that you have more than enough pairs to get you through the week comfortably and don’t cheap out – your comfort is worth the expense.
+Stock up so that you have more than enough pairs to get you through the week comfortably and don’t cheap out – luxury underwear is always worth the expense.

 The technical T-shirt

 It may be tempting to wear your cotton T-shirt to the gym in the name of minimalism, but it would be a mistake to do so.
 Cotton is heavy, absorbent and prone to bacteria build-ups that can cause unpleasant smells to form.